 - Treat any tenant respectfully, equally and fairly in accordance with Florida Fair Housing laws.

-- Handle your tenant’s security deposit in accordance with the state’s security deposit rules.
+- Handle your tenant’s security deposit in accordance with the state’s security deposit provisions.

 - Respect your tenant's right to peace and quiet.